 SEA Games 4×100 Bronze medalist Zion Corrales-Nelson was 4th in the 200m in 24.72.

-Marisa Kwiatkowski breaks the mark again, Beram opens Season.
+Marisa Kwiatkowski breaks the mark again, and Beram opens Season.

 Article by Andrew Pirie